I've retired from active sports, but not today: Deepa Malik

 Deepa Malik, the first Indian woman to claim a medal in the Paralympic Games, has retired from active sports, a decision she took before becoming the Paralympic Committee of India President earlier this year but revealed only on Monday.
 The 49-year-old, who won a silver in shot put F53 category in the 2016 Rio Paralympics, was elected PCI President in the elections held in February under the directives of Delhi High Court.
 PCI has been denied recognition by the sports ministry.

 "Who said I announced my retirement today?
-I have already retired in September last year before filing my nomination paper though I did not make a public announcement," Malik told PTI.
+I have already retired in September last year before filing my nomination paper though I did not make a public announcement," Malik, paralysed below the waist due to a spinal tumour, told PTI.
 "I submitted my letter of retirement to the PCI in September last year when the election process began.
 Only after that I was able to stand for PCI president's post and I won the election and became president," she said.

 Malik was bestowed the country's highest sporting honour -- the Rajiv Gandhi Khel Ratna -- last year.
 Earlier in the day, Malik had tweeted: "For election purpose had already submitted a letter to PCI long back, awaited decisions of High Court to validate new committee and now for affiliation with MYAS making a public declaration of retirement from active sports.
 Time to serve parasports and support others to achieve."
-She later deleted the tweet..
+She later deleted the tweet.
+Malik said all she did today was apply for pension which she is entitled to as a Paralympic medallist.

+"It is just that I am applying for pension.
+As PCI President, I cannot compete now, I have moved on to a new journey.
+But it was misinterpreted and lot of people started asking 'are you retired?'," she said.
+"I don't know why this became a big issue today because I am no longer in active sports.
+I had not thought it would happen like this."
+Malik, one of the most decorated athletes in the country, was diagnosed with a spinal tumour in 1999 which left here paralysed below her waist.

+Since then, she has been wheelchair-bound, but her indomitable spirit saw her won several international medals, including a silver in 2011 IPC World Athletics Championships in shot put F52-53.
+The F52-53 class covers competitors with different types of disabilities including spinal injuries.
+They have full use of their arms but have no or limited trunk function.

 ALSO READ